The question

 Why is the latest count several days old?

-IMF PortWatch publishes weekly, usually on Tuesdays, and the data itself carries a lag of about two days.
-The freshest available day is therefore two to nine days old depending on where you are in the publish cycle, and the newest day or two are often revised upward on the next publish as late satellite pings are backfilled.
-This is normal for the series, not an outage.
+IMF PortWatch publishes weekly, usually on Tuesdays.
+Its newest record carries a roughly two-day lag, so the freshest Hormuz day is about two to nine days old depending on where you are in the publish cycle, and the newest day or two are often revised upward on the next publish as late satellite pings are backfilled.
+This is the shape of the series, not an outage.
+The Hormuz layer now publishes on the same lag as Suez, Malacca, Bab el-Mandeb and the Cape; it ran about three days further behind them until 2026-08-04.

 What counts as a transit?